-At least once a term a member of the SLT will carry out a H&S inspection of the school.
+- 7.1 At least once a term a member of the SLT will carry out a H&S inspection of the school.
 At least annually a governor will carry out a review of health and safety arrangements.
-External audits of H & S will be arranged and carried out on a regular basis.

-Regular progress monitoring and compliance with any actions identified by inspectors and audits will be carried out by H & S officer.
+External audits of H & S will be arranged and carried out on a regular basis. - 7.2 Regular progress monitoring and compliance with any actions identified by inspectors and audits will be carried out by Head of Compliance with the points actioned by the Premises Team or outsources contractors under the Estates Director lead.
 Significant findings from inspectors and audits will be reported to governors who will monitor close out of any actions.
 Risk assessments and policies will be subject to regular review and monitoring.